 Y. Dwelling Units:

-1. No permanent or temporary dwelling units, or portions thereof, shall be constructed within the lakeshore protection zone, as they concentrate human activities on the shoreline, obstruct scenic views, create impervious surfaces, increase surface storm runoff into the lake, and diminish water quality.
+1. No permanent or temporary dwelling units, or portions thereof, will be constructed within the lakeshore protection zone, as they concentrate human activities on the shoreline, obstruct scenic views, create impervious surfaces, increase surface storm runoff into the lake, and diminish water quality.

 Z. Nonconforming Structures:

-4. Change In Ownership: In the case of a change in ownership or management of an existing nonconforming building or structure, no changes may be made in the nature or character of such nonconforming use.
+4. Change in Ownership: In the case of a change in ownership or management of an existing nonconforming building or structure, no changes may be made in the nature or character of such nonconforming use.

-6. Replacement/Restoration Of Nonconforming Structures Due To Fire Or Other Calamity:
+6. Replacement/Restoration of Nonconforming Structures Due to Fire or Other Calamity:

 a.
-A nonconforming house or boathouse having been damaged or partially destroyed by fire or other calamity to an extent not exceeding ninety percent (90%) of its real value, exclusive of the foundations, at any time, may be restored to its immediately previous use existing at the time of partial destruction.
-Whenever a nonconforming house or boathouse is damaged in excess of ninety percent (90%), as stated above, the repair or reconstruction shall conform to the requirements of these regulations.
-(All work exceeding routine maintenance requires a permit.)
+A nonconforming building or structure, including a house or boathouse, having been damaged or partially destroyed by fire or other calamity or has otherwise deteriorated to an extent not exceeding fifty percent (50%) of its real value, exclusive of the foundations, at any time, may be restored to its immediately previous use existing at the time of partial destruction.
+Whenever a nonconforming house or boathouse is damaged in excess of fifty percent (50%), as stated above, the repair or reconstruction must conform to the requirements of these regulations and the floodplain regulations.
+All work exceeding routine maintenance requires a permit.

-7. Enlargements: A building or structure which is nonconforming shall not be added to or enlarged in any manner unless such building or structure, including such addition and enlargements, is made to conform to the requirements of these regulations (permit required).
+7. Enlargements: A building or structure which is nonconforming must not be added to or enlarged in any manner unless such building or structure, including such addition and enlargements, is made to conform to the requirements of these regulations (permit required).

 8. Other Than Natural Disaster: Any nonconforming use or structure which is eliminated or reduced in size or scale by a means other than natural disaster or calamity may only be replaced, reestablished or enlarged according to these regulations (permit required).